An Interactive Greedy Approach to Group Sparsity in High Dimensions: Theoretical Results

 The first claim states that the algorithm terminates.
 Using $\bar\w$ as a benchmark, the second and third bounds provide the $\ell_2$ distance and the criterion function discrepancy of IGA estimator $\w^{(k)}$, respectively.
 The last bound describes the group feature selection difference between $\w^{(k)}$ and $\bar\w$.
 Note that all error bounds depend on $\bar{\Delta}$, which counts the number of ``weak" signal groups among nonzero groups in $\bar{\w}$.
 If all nonzero groups are strong enough and $\bar{\Delta}$ turns out to be zero, then $\w^{(k)}$ becomes equivalent to $\bar{\w}$ and the original ``idealized'' problem~\eqref{eq:groupl0} is exactly solved by Algorithm~\ref{alg:general}.
-Also, although the discount factor $\lambda$ slightly affect the error bound, if $\lambda$ is bounded away from zero, it would not change the order of error bounds above while allowing the extra flexibility in human expert participation.
-Analysis of gradient-based GIGA algorithm in Algorithm \ref{alg:gdt} provides similar theoretical results to Algorithm \ref{alg:general}, and we leave them in Supplement~\ref{supp:giga}.
+Also, although the discount factor $\lambda$ slightly affects the error bound, if $\lambda$ is bounded away from zero, it would not change the order of error bounds above while allowing the extra flexibility in human expert participation.

+Analysis of the gradient-based GIGA in Algorithm~\ref{alg:gdt} provides theoretical results parallel to those for plain vanilla IGA in Algorithm \ref{alg:general}.
+Indeed, as summarized in Theorem~\ref{thm:main_giga}, with fixed $\lambda$, the rates of coefficient estimation and the group feature selection error bounds remain the same for GIGA as that of Theorem~\ref{thm:main} for IGA.